 - Outbreaks of symptoms that occur at least a few times each year, or as many as two or three times a month.

 - Redness and inflammation at the affected area.

-Thankfully, with the help of a dermatologist in Spring like Dr. Perri, eczema is very manageable.
+Thankfully, with the help of a dermatologist like Dr. Perri, eczema is very manageable.
 If you or a loved one are experiencing symptoms of eczema, call Dr. Perri’s office for an appointment.
 During your consultation, he will take time to fully evaluate the affected areas, talk to you about environmental triggers that could cause your reaction, and develop a treatment plan based on your specific needs.
 Treatments could include: